 COMPLETED TO DATE:

-So far we've completed projects in Florida, Texas, Alabama, South Dakota, Indiana, South Carolina, Georgia, Tennessee, Montana, and Wyoming.
-Next stop Nebraska.
+So far we've completed projects in Florida, Texas, Alabama, South Dakota, Indiana, South Carolina, Georgia, Tennessee, Montana, Wyoming, and Nebraska.
+Next stop, Wisconsin in August.

 Sinks Canyon State Park